CROWBERRY

 Distinguishing Feature : It is the evergreen leaves which are short, stubby, glossy green and fleshy that give it away most easily.

 The flowers of this evergreen undershrub are very small and reside in the axils of the (short) bulbous leaves.
 They are pale pinkish and have five petals.
-Male and female flowers are on separate plants.
+It is dioecious, with male and female flowers on separate plants (except for the sub-species ssp. hermaphroditum which is hermaphroditic).
 The fruit is a large black berry which is green at first turning pink then purple before ending up black.

 Crowberry used to belong all on its own in the Crowberry Family (Empetraceae), but that has now been abandoned and Crowberry transferred to the Heather Family.